 Diversity is something Ibiza is never short on.
-From hippy to VIP, spiritual to hedonist, ancestral Ibicenco to fresh of the ferry extranjeros, we really have got the lot.
+From hippy to VIP, spiritual to hedonist, ancestral Ibicenco to fresh-off-the-ferry extranjeros, we really have got the lot.
 And of course it follows that such a diverse group will have wide ranging interests and outlooks too.

 In that respect Ibiza Food Tours may well be unique.
 The brainchild of Walking Ibiza founder, the original Sole Brother, Toby Clarke, the concept is as simple as it is brilliant.
 Toby takes you on a guided walk around some of Ibiza’s Town’s hidden gastronomic gems.
 On the way you learn a bit of our island history and eat and drink lots of fabulous things.